BillSchultzPhD/BillSchultzPhDsite/content/authors/admin/_index.md

 superuser: true

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a social scientist interested in evidence-based policymaking, research methodology, and the impacts of environmental projects.
+bio: I'm a social scientist interested in research methodology and the equity implications of policy implementation choices, especially in environmental contexts.
 I specialize in data analysis using R, Stata, Python, and geospatial software.

 interests:
-- Resource management
+- Equity in policy implementation
 - Conservation and restoration
 - Participatory policymaking
 - Geospatial data